 Only 3rd party invoices or original sales receipts containing the transaction date and items purchased are acceptable as support for reimbursements.
 If the member wants a receipt for their records, they can make a copy and retain the copy for their records, the club should retain the original for its records.

+Copy invoices that will be paid from the MSB school activity account before giving them to the school for payment.
+Retain the copies in MSB records enabling timely reconciliation with the FINDET report and error detection.

 Virtually all expenditures should be made by check, credit card, or debit card.
 The only exceptions are donated gift cards and certain instances in concessions.
 When the purchase of pizza or other concession’s food or supplies are needed at the event, payment can be made out of the till as long as the club provides a method to record each transaction, each transaction is documented, receipts are attached, the till is reconciled, and the signed reconciliation is included in club records.
 The total receipts should be reported to your club and the IRS as should each expenditure.
 Consult with MABA to see if they have an approved concessions reconciliation form you can use.

 Contributions can be made only to 501 (3) organizations.
 If you make a contribution to an organization secure a W-9 or copy their determination letter from them first and keep it in your files.